criteo/consul-templaterb/README.md

 ### kv(name = nil, dc: nil, keys: nil, recurse: false)

 [Read keys from KV Store](https://www.consul.io/api/kv.html#read-key).
 It can be used for both listing the keys and getting the values.
-See samples/dump_keys.html.erb for a working example.
+See the file in samples [keys.html.erb](samples/keys.html.erb) for a working example.

 ### agent_metrics()